-List of Best Places To Visit In Kochi
+List of 6 Awesome Places To Visit In Kochi

-The unofficial emblem of Kerala’s backwaters is also undoubtedly the most photographed object.
-These fishing nets or cheena vala as locally known is a must-visit attraction in Kochi.
-There are close to half-dozen giant Chinese fishing nets on Fort Cochin’s northeastern shore.
-Operated by a team of 4 to 6 people these spiderlike, 10m-tall contraptions rest on teak and bamboo poles.
-Looking somewhat like hammocks, they are counter-weighed by large stones tied to ropes, making it an ingenious way of fishing
+The unofficial symbol of Kerala’s backwaters is also the most photographed object.
+These fishing nets, or cheena vala as they are known locally, are a must-see attraction in Kochi.
+On Fort Cochin’s northeastern shore, there are nearly a half-dozen massive Chinese fishing nets.
+These spider-like, 10-meter-tall contraptions are operated by a team of 4 to 6 people.
+They resemble hammocks and are counter-weighted by large stones tied to ropes, making it an ingenious method of fishing.

-Located in the south-western a part of Main Kochi, Fort Kochi transports one to a different era the moment one steps into it… This place still holds on to every single cultural change it has witnessed over the centuries.
-Though One can see remnants of British rule everywhere in our country, however, this quaint city is dotted with structures which are a reminder to the different influencers in the area.
-All these colonial powers left behind indelible marks on Fort Kochi’s geography, culture, art and architecture.
+Fort Kochi, located in the south-western part of Main Kochi, transports visitors to another era the moment they step inside… This place has retained every cultural change it has witnessed over the centuries.
+Though remnants of British rule can be found throughout our country, this charming city is dotted with structures that serve as a reminder of the various influencers in the area.
+All of these colonial powers left indelible marks on the geography, culture, art, and architecture of Fort Kochi.

-Around 13km east of Ernakulam, this impressive 49-building palace complex was formerly the residence of the Kochi royalty.
-It now houses the collections of the royal families – 19th-century paintings, old coins, sculptures and paintings, jewellery and temple models.
-Keep an eye fixed out for the diamond-studded, 1.75kg gold crown – a present from Portugal via Vasco da Gama.
+This impressive 49-building palace complex, located about 13 kilometres east of Ernakulam, was formerly the residence of Kochi royalty.
+It now houses the royal families’ collections, which include 19th-century paintings, old coins, sculptures and paintings, jewelry, and temple models.
+Keep an eye out for the 1.75kg diamond-studded gold crown, a gift from Portugal via Vasco da Gama.

-In a pair of former bomb shelters, this museum traces the history of the Indian Navy and also maritime trade dating back to the Portuguese and Dutch eras, through a series of rather dry relief murals and knowledge panels.
-The museum also has a lawn that displays war memorabilia exhibits like huge replicas of naval ships, radars, depth, anti-aircraft guns, torpedoes etc
+Through a series of rather dry relief murals and knowledge panels, this museum traces the history of the Indian Navy and maritime trade dating back to the Portuguese and Dutch eras.
+The museum also has a lawn with war memorabilia exhibits such as massive replicas of naval ships, radars, depth, anti-aircraft guns, torpedoes, and so on.